Krucyfyx/StreamSync/README.md

 1. Run the app on your preferred device/emulator: flutter run
 2. Sign up or sign in using your Google account.
 3. Create a new conference or join an existing one using the provided options.
-4. Enjoy seamless video conferencing with Streamsync!
+4. Enjoy seamless video conferencing with StreamSync!

 ## Contributions
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.